Navigation Path: Home > Research > Arizona HB2809 — Statewide Post‑Quantum Cybersecurity Requirements (2026): Executive Summary

 Post-Quantum Cryptography (PQC) Modernization Series

 Arizona’s transition to post‑quantum cryptography requires clear governance, statutory alignment, and sector‑ready implementation guidance.
-As part of SDSUG’s Governance, Policy & Institutional Resilience domain, the Post-Quantum Cryptography (PQC) Modernization Series provides a structured, practitioner‑driven framework for interpreting federal mandates, integrating statewide requirements, and preparing Arizona’s public‑ and private‑sector institutions for cryptographic modernization at scale.
+As part of the Sonoran Desert Security (SDSUG) Governance, Policy & Institutional Resilience domain, the Post-Quantum Cryptography (PQC) Modernization Series provides a structured, practitioner‑driven framework for interpreting federal mandates, integrating statewide requirements, and preparing Arizona’s public‑ and private‑sector institutions for cryptographic modernization at scale.
 These reports translate national expectations into actionable state‑level pathways, ensuring that Arizona’s agencies, critical‑infrastructure operators, and governance bodies can move decisively as PQC standards evolve.

 Key Provisions